 5. Add Adaptogens & Targeted Supplements

-- Ashwagandha – May lower cortisol, thus supporting both the gut and brain.
+- Ashwagandha – An adaptogen known to lower cortisol, supporting resilience in both the gut and brain.

-- L-Glutamine – Helps repair the gut lining.
+- L-Glutamine – An amino acid that helps repair and strengthen the gut lining.

-- High-Quality Probiotics – Replenish beneficial gut bacteria.
+- High-Quality Probiotics – Replenish beneficial bacteria to rebalance the microbiome and support digestion.

 The Mind-Body Connection: Your Path to Radiant Wellbeing

-- When you slow down, your gut can heal.
+- When you slow down, your gut receives the space it needs to repair.

-- When you nourish yourself, your mind flourishes.
+- When you nourish yourself deeply, your mind clears and your inner world feels steadier.

-- When you breathe deeply, your body feels safe and lowers cortisol.
+- When you breathe fully, your nervous system softens, cortisol levels drop, and your body feels safe again.